aaron2320/se_project_spots/README.md

 ## Project Overview

 This web page was made so it can be viewed and be responsive.
 This allows it to be displayed correctly on popular screen sizes.
 The web page has a profile section and a gallery of images below it.
 The profile page includes the person's name, profession and buttons to edit the profile and add new posts.
-The gallery has images of diferent places with a descriptions and like buttons.
+The gallery has images of different places with descriptions and like buttons.

 ## Features

-User Profile: Has a profile picture, name, and description with edit.
+- User Profile: Has a profile picture, name, and description with edit.
-Photo Gallery: Setup in a grid of photos with descriptions and like buttons.
+- Photo Gallery: Setup in a grid of photos with descriptions and like buttons.
-Responsive Layout: It is designed to work well on both desktop and mobile devices using CSS media queries for different screen sizes.
+- Responsive Layout: It is designed to work well on both desktop and mobile devices using CSS media queries for different screen sizes.
-Buttons: Gives you options to edit the profile and add new posts.
+- Buttons: Gives you options to edit the profile and add new posts.

 ## Technologies